lambada-project/lambada/docs/docs/quickstart.md

 - Execution, access, etc

 Evaluate the resources to be created and press `Y` once you confirmed all is good.
-In a few minutes you'll have your api in AWS and you can call it with your favourite client.
-The url of the ApiGateway will be shown as an output of the last operation.
+In a few seconds you'll have your api in AWS and you can call it with your favourite client.
+The url of the ApiGateway will be shown as an output of the last operation, in our case we called it `apiUrl`.

 If you want to know more about Pulumi, check out their amazing documentation: https://www.pulumi.com/docs/intro/